Gandlasankeerthana/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System

-A movie recommendation system that suggests movies to users based on their preferences and viewing history.
+A Movie Recommendation System aims to predict and suggest movies that users might like based on various criteria.
+These systems play a crucial role in enhancing user experience by providing personalized recommendations, reducing the time users spend searching for content, and increasing user engagement on platforms like Netflix, Amazon Prime, and Hulu.